 This safe, effective procedure uses an FDA-approved sclerosant to close varicose veins.
 After the treatment, your body will naturally absorb the treated vein.

-Speak with Board-Certified Vein Doctors in Miami, FL
+Speak with Board-Certified Vein Doctors in South Florida

 Are you ready to get back on your feet and say goodbye to painful, unsightly varicose veins?
 Schedule an appointment with one of our vein specialists, Dr. Alexander Goldman or Dr. Saluja Varghese-Goldman, through our online patient contact form.